-Vision screening is an efficient and cost-effective method to identify children with visual impairment or eye conditions that are likely to lead to visual impairment so that a referral can be made to an appropriate eye care professional for further evaluation and treatment.
+Vision screening is an efficient and cost-effective method to identify children with visual impairment or eye conditions that are likely to lead to vision loss so that a referral can be made to an appropriate eye care professional for further evaluation and treatment

 There are a number of methods used to screen a child's vision.
 The method chosen is largely dependent on the age of the child being screened and the experience of the examiner.
 Several methods of vision screening are discussed below: